erokkumar/Chatbot/README.md

 # 🤖 Spring AI Chatbot

-A powerful and customizable chatbot built using **Spring Boot + Spring AI**, capable of integrating with OpenAI, Azure, HuggingFace, and other providers.
+A powerful and customizable chatbot built using **Spring Boot + Spring AI + OpenAI **, capable of integrating with OpenAI, Azure, HuggingFace, and other providers.
 Ideal for customer support, knowledge bases, and interactive applications.

 ## 🚀 Features